English contract law: History

-The modern law of contract is primarily a creature of the industrial revolution and the social legislation of the 20th century.
+The modern law of contract is primarily a creature of the Industrial Revolution and the social legislation of the 20th century.
 However, the foundations of all European contract law are traceable to obligations in Ancient Athenian and Roman law, while the formal development of English law began after the Norman Conquest of 1066.
-William the Conqueror created a common law across England, but throughout the middle ages the court system was minimal.
+William the Conqueror created a common law across England, but throughout the Middle Ages the court system was minimal.
 Access to the courts, in what are now considered contractual disputes, was consciously restricted to a privileged few through onerous requirements of pleading, formalities and court fees.
 In the local and manorial courts, according to English law's first treatise by Ranulf de Glanville in 1188, if people disputed the payment of a debt they, and witnesses, would attend court and swear oaths (called a wager of law).
 They risked perjury if they lost the case, and so this was strong encouragement to resolve disputes elsewhere.

-The royal courts, fixed to meet in London by the Magna Carta 1215, accepted claims for "trespass on the case" (more like a tort today).
+The royal courts, fixed to meet in London by Magna Carta, accepted claims for "trespass on the case" (more like a tort today).
 A jury would be called, and no wager of law was needed, but some breach of the King's peace had to be alleged.
 Gradually, the courts allowed claims where there had been no real trouble, no tort with "force of arms" (vi et armis), but it was still necessary to put this in the pleading.
 For instance, in 1317 one Simon de Rattlesdene alleged he was sold a tun of wine that was contaminated with salt water and, quite fictitiously, this was said to be done "with force and arms, namely with swords and bows and arrows".
 The Court of Chancery and the King's Bench slowly started to allow claims without the fictitious allegation of force and arms from around 1350.
 An action for simple breach of a covenant (a solemn promise) had required production of formal proof of the agreement with a seal.
 However, in The Humber Ferryman's case a claim was allowed, without any documentary evidence, against a ferryman who dropped a horse overboard that he was contracted to carry across the River Humber.
 Despite this liberalisation, in the 1200s a threshold of 40 shillings for a dispute's value had been created.
 Though its importance tapered away with inflation over the years, it foreclosed court access to most people.
 Moreover, freedom to contract was firmly suppressed among the peasantry.
 After the Black Death, the Statute of Labourers 1351 prevented any increase in workers' wages fuelling, among other things, the Peasants' Revolt of 1381.